 The Emerging Curators Institute (ECI) supports emerging curators from diverse backgrounds through an in-depth research, professional development, and presentation program.
 The first of its kind in the region, the program aims to foster critical dialogue around curatorial practice and provide opportunities for Minnesota-based emerging curators.
 This is the second cycle of the ECI program.

-As fellows develop their exhibitions, ECI will facilitate access to research resources in the Twin Cities including art libraries, collections, and exhibitions.
+As fellows develop their exhibitions or curatorial projects, ECI will facilitate access to research resources in the Twin Cities including art libraries, collections, and exhibitions.
 Fellows will fine-tune their ideas through writing and critical exchange.
-The program will culminate with each fellow producing and mounting an exhibition with a public talk.
+The program will culminate with each fellow producing and mounting an exhibition or curatorial project with a public talk.

 The program consists of a direct learning intensive for four Minnesota-based emerging curators and a suite of public programs on curatorial practice that are free and open to the public.

 Participating curatorial fellows will receive:

 - A stipend of $3,000 plus an exhibition budget

 - Regular critical exchange and guidance from a curatorial mentor

 - Support and feedback on the conceptual development of a curatorial project from their fellowship cohort, visiting curators, and program staff

 - Exhibition-related marketing and publicity support

-- Participation in a curatorial learning intensive (monthly meetings)
+- Participation in a curatorial learning intensive (monthly cohort meetings)